carlin335/NewsAPIProject/README.md

 #News App

 This is my project
 it is about calling News API's
+I used a website called https://newsapi.org
+and it really helped me with calling all the News API's

 ##Screenshots
 ![](assets/NewsAppScreenshot.png)